abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ![](dnf-summit.png)

-Core team members of ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) and [Alper Ebicoglu](https://twitter.com/alperebicoglu) have been attended the [DNF Summit](https://t.co/ngWnBLiAn5) on 20th of July.
+Core team members of ABP Framework, [Halil Ibrahim Kalkan](https://twitter.com/hibrahimkalkan) and [Alper Ebicoglu](https://twitter.com/alperebicoglu) have attended the [DNF Summit](https://t.co/ngWnBLiAn5) on the 20th of July.

 Halil Ibrahim Kalkan talked about the creation of the ABP Framework and Alper Ebicoglu showed how easy to create a project with ABP Framework within 15 minutes.